cmuparlay/parlaylib/README.md

 > class sequence
 ```

 A **sequence** is a parallel version of `std::vector`.
 It supports the same operations, but performs all initialization, updates, and destruction in parallel.
 Sequences satisfiy the range concept.
+Like `std::vector`, it stores all elements contiguously, and hence it is well defined to operate on pointers to ranges of elements of the sequence.

 #### Template parameters

-* **T** is the type of the elements of the sequence
+* **T** is the type of the elements of the sequence.
+In general, elements of a sequence should be move constructible, but immobile types (e.g. `std::atomic`) can be used provided that no operations that could trigger a reallocation (e.g. push_back, resize, etc) are used.
+T must be *Erasable*, i.e. destructible.
 * **Allocator** is the allocator used to allocate/deallocate memory for the sequence.
 The `value_type` of the allocator must be `T`.
 By default, `parlay::allocator<T>` is used.
 To switch the default to `std::allocator<T>`, add the compile definition `PARLAY_USE_STD_ALLOC`

 #### Constructors